 Neuropathy is a group of conditions that affect the nerves outside of the brain and spinal cord (the peripheral nerves).
 Mononeuropathy describes a condition in which only a single nerve or nerve group is damaged.
-This condition negatively affects the part of the body associated with that nerve or nerve group, causing a loss of sensation, movement, and/or function in that part of the body.
+This condition negatively affects the part of the body associated with that nerve or nerve group, causing a loss of sensation, movement, or function in that part of the body.
 Mononeuropathy can affect any part of the body.

 There are several forms of mononeuropathy, which vary in seriousness, rarity, and symptoms.
 One of the more common forms of mononeuropathy is carpal tunnel syndrome.
-Carpal tunnel syndrome results from pressure on the median nerve in the arm, which leads to numbness, muscle damage, and weakness in the hands and fingers.
-There are a few forms of cranial mononeuropathy as well, which affect the nerves of the skull.
+Carpal tunnel syndrome results from pressure on the median nerve in the arm, which can lead to numbness, muscle damage, and weakness in the hands and fingers.
+There are a few forms of cranial mononeuropathy as well, which affect the nerves originating out of the skull.
 Cranial mononeuropathy VI, for instance, can hinder effective eye movements and cause double vision.

 When symptoms develop slowly, it is called chronic neuropathy.
 When symptoms come on suddenly, it is called acute neuropathy.

 Neuropathy can be inherited.
 The most common form of hereditary neuropathy is Charcot-Marie-Tooth disease, which is a group of motor and sensation neuropathies affecting the arms and legs.

 Acquired neuropathy is much more common, and is usually caused by disease or injury.
 Nerve damage caused by diabetes is called diabetic neuropathy.
 When the cause is unknown, it is called idiopathic neuropathy.

 Mononeuropathy can happen in any part of your body.
 There are more than 100 types of peripheral neuropathy.
 Some of the most common are: